merefield/discourse-chatbot/README.md

 For Chatbot to work in Chat you must have Chat enabled.

+### Function extensions

+Other plugins can add RAG tools by loading zero-argument subclasses of `DiscourseChatbot::Function`.
+Chatbot discovers subclasses that are not in its built-in function list.
+An extension class may define `self.available?(opts)` to decide at request time whether it should be exposed; classes without this method remain available by default.
+This lets an optional integration honor its own settings and data prerequisites without introducing a hard plugin dependency.

 ## Local chain-of-thought strategies

 RAG requests made through the Chat Completions API can use additional inference-time computation to review or compare an answer before returning it.
 Configure this with `chatbot_advanced_local_reasoning`: